jake-yukich/lex-machina/README.md

 # lex-machina
-an NLP / LLM lexinomicon
+an NLP / LLM lexinomicon for writers